 And yes, drinking baking soda (aka sodium bicarbonate) mixed with water appears to trigger an anti-inflammatory response in the body, according to a May 2018 study in the Journal of Immunology.
 But there have been no scientific trials in humans to determine just what baking soda and lemon do to your face.

-As for pH, the ideal level for our skin is about 5.5, according to a June 2017 study in the Journal of Clinical and Aesthetic Dermatology.
+As for pH, the typical range for our skin is 4.5 to 5.5. for people assigned female at birth and 4 to 5.5 for people assigned male at birth, according to a June 2017 study in the Journal of Clinical and Aesthetic Dermatology.
 That's somewhat acidic.
 Higher skin pH appears to encourage the growth of acne, the study reported.
 But baking soda is alkaline, with a pH of 8 to 9, per the National Library of Medicine.
 So if you put sodium bicarbonate on your skin, you may mess up the pH balance, causing dryness and irritation, which could make you more prone to breakouts.

 The bottom line: Skip lemon juice and baking soda masks, scrubs or spot treatments.